 - At the Microsoft event, the majority of the speakers devoted a good portion of their presentations to how they would beat Apple.

-- At the Apple event, 100 percent of the speakers spent 100 percent of their time talking about how Apple is trying to help teachers teach and students learn.
+- At the Apple event, 100 percent of the presenters spent 100 percent of their time talking about how Apple is trying to help teachers teach and students learn.

-Microsoft had chosen a metric (“beat Apple at music players”), but it didn’t offer them any help on how to proceed with the next product.
+Microsoft had chosen a metric (“beat Apple in music players”), but it didn’t offer them any help on how to proceed with the next product.
 And just as “after the game is before the game”, the same applies: after every product comes the next.
-Only a consistent perspective gives the continuous long-term orientation.
+Only a consistent perspective provides the continuous long-term orientation.

 Apple had this north star, this end-to-end orientation: to create the best user experience for its customers.
-And that gave them an advantage, gave them the resilience to perform properly under changing demands.
+And that gave them advantage, gave them resilience to perform properly under changing demands.

-But Sinek goes deeper: he elaborates on concrete practices that a leader must incorporate if he or she is to develop a company that succeeds under these conditions:
+But Sinek goes deeper: he elaborates on specific practices that a leader must incorporate if he or she is to develop a company that succeeds under these conditions: